Gualtier0/ResearchAndCoursework/README.md

 # Research and Coursework Portfolio

 This repository collects selected projects from my MSc and early research work in **Computational Science**, **Artificial Intelligence**, and **Data Analysis**.
-It includes both individual research efforts and course-related projects demonstrating practical experience across machine learning, NLP, explainability, and data science.
+It includes both individual research efforts and course related projects across machine learning, NLP, explainability, and data science.

 ---